vtex-apps/store-sitemap/docs/README.md

 2. Adding the new index

-Afteyou created your app you will notice that the new index won't be showing in the sitemap root file, returned in the path `/sitemap.xml`.
+Afte the app is created, you will notice that the new index won't be showing in the sitemap root file, returned in the path `/sitemap.xml`.
 To add it you can do the following mutation:

 ```
 mutation {